-The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for Free School Meals (FSM) and children who have been looked after continuously for more than six months.
+The Pupil Premium is allocated to children families who are currently known to be eligible for Free School Meals (FSM) and children who have been looked after continuously for more than six months.
 In 2012, funding was extended to include pupils who have been eligible for free school meals within the past 6 years.

 How to ensure you get your entitlement to free school meals and access to Pupil Premium Funding for your child